pizzafreak5/zyberkatz/README.md

 - With the 'Create a new Search...' button, you can text search through the selected searches.
 - The 'Analytics' search opens up a new Analytics GUI.
 You can select to view bar or pie graphs based on multiple categories.
 - The 'Delete Selected Entries' simply deletes the searches you have selected.

+- In the menu, the 'export' option exports whichever searches are selected to a csv file.
+If no searches are selected, it exports all the jobs in the database.